 - On a baking tray, prepare 2 sheets of plate-sized foil arranged crossed, for each portion.

 - Meanwhile, wash and cut the eggplant into cubes, then toss in a large frying pan with a little oil over a low to medium heat with the garlic and salt.

 - Cook for a few minutes and when it is soft, add the swordfish cut into chunks.

 - Cook for a further 1 – 2 minutes then turn the heat up to medium and deglaze the pan with white wine (allow it to reduce by at least 1/3rd).

 - Add the cherry tomatoes, pepper and half of the fresh herbs then bring everything to a quick boil.
 Turn off the heat.

-- Cook the pasta al dente, drain and add to the fish sauce, tossing to combine.
+- Cook the pasta for 1/3rd of the time indicated, drain and add to the fish sauce, tossing to combine.

 - Place the mixed pasta on the prepared foil sheets.